-When I was a teenager I had a revealing dream, it was vivid, kind of nightmare.
-In it a classmate from high school appears in front of me.
-As has happened to me on many occasions, I was aware that I was dreaming, which led me to speculate that being the situation the fruit of my mind, I should be able to control it.
+When I was a teenager I had a revealing dream, it was vivid, nightmare type, in which a classmate from high school appears in front of me.
+As has happened to me on many occasions, I was aware that I was dreaming, which led me to speculate that, being the situation the fruit of my mind, I should be able to control it.
 Then, in the middle of “my” dream, I looked into my friend's eyes and tried to make him say what I wanted.
 His expression changed like that of an actor suddenly leaving the script, he returned a mocking smile, as if to imply that he knew my intention and that it was a naive attempt on my part.

 ©2020 - Walter Alejandro Iglesias